San José State University

 “Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.”

-A take home essay assignment will be distributed on the last day of class and must be returned to me by email at firstname.lastname@example.org by 12:00pm (noon) on Friday, December 15, our scheduled final exam date and time.
-In order to complete this assignment you must have attended most or all of the book presentations.
+A take home essay assignment will be distributed on the last day of class and must be returned to me by email at firstname.lastname@example.org by 12:00pm (noon) on Tuesday, May 22, our scheduled final exam date and time.
+To complete this assignment, you must have attended most or all of the book presentations.

-The in-class exams will be graded on a scale of 0 to 100.
-The group project will be graded on the same F to A scale.
+The in-class exam will be graded on a scale of 0 to 100.
+The group project will be graded on an A to F scale.
 The community service will be graded pass/fail.
 The final evaluation paper will be graded pass/fail.
 Your grade on all assignments will be determined by your demonstrated understanding of the concepts involved, the clarity of your arguments or explanations, and attention to details of grammar and spelling.
 For the group project, the entire group will receive the same grade, so everyone is responsible for every section of the completed project.

 Determination of Grades